Stacer-Varien/Jeanne-Bot/README.md

 * Editing channel topics
 * Adding a softban command that will have the user to be banned for a specific amount of time

 NOTE: THIS IS FOR EDUCATIONAL PURPORSES.
-ALSO I WOULD NOT RECOMMENDEND SELFHOSTING THE BOT AS THERE CAN BE CHANGES TO IT SUCH AS ADDING APIS THAT WILL MAKE YOU RUN ALMOST ALL FEAUTURES OF THE BOT
+ALSO I WOULD NOT RECOMMENDEND SELFHOSTING THE BOT AS THERE CAN BE CHANGES TO IT SUCH AS ADDING APIS THAT WILL MAKE YOU RUN ALMOST ALL FEATURES OF THE BOT

 [Invite Jeanne](https://discord.com/api/oauth2/authorize?client_id=831993597166747679&permissions=2550197270&redirect_uri=https%3A%2F%2Fdiscord.com%2Foauth2%2Fauthorize%3Fclient_id%3D831993597166747679%26scope%3Dbot&scope=bot%20applications.commands)